Rengoor/calculator/README.md

     This was when I learned the most.
 I improved my debugging skills and for the very first time, I was continously asking for help which I found myself improving in by asking the right questions and providing the right information.
 Any potential bug fix would lead to new tools of thought processes being unlocked which I will use to solve future problems.

 Style and design of the calculator:
-    This task was simple but the branching and version control skills taught here were immensely underrated.
+    This task was simple but the branching version control skills and bootstrap skills taught here were immensely underrated.
+Using ui inspiration from mdbootstrap.com, I completed this ui and refine my css skills.